 We focus on the Americas, and follow the literature in taking the continent as a large historical natural experiment.
 We are also aided by the availability of precise anthropological and archaeological data, the product of a long tradition of research summarised in William Denevan’s (1992) The Native Population of the Americas in 1492.
 These historical measures of population density can be seen as what they are, but also, following Malthus, as a historical proxy for prosperity in attempting to explain current patterns of economic activity.
 We test for the continued influence of this variable as we control for standard geographic and weather controls, suitability for agriculture, river network density, ruggedness and prevalence of malaria.
 We use country fixed effects to net out the effect of national level variables such as policies and institutions, as well as different estimators to assess the potential role of outliers.

 We reach three main conclusions in our research.
-First, and most surprisingly, we document that settlements today are located where there used to be antique (pre-colonial) settlements (see Colombia example, below).
-This persistence is far from obvious given that in many cases the original indigenous populations were practically decimated during the colonization process.
+First, and most surprisingly, we document that settlements today are located where there used to be antique (pre-colonial) settlements.
+This persistence if far from obvious given that in many cases the original indigenous populations were practically decimated during the colonization process.
 We also show that certain geographic and weather characteristics – most notably agricultural suitability, distance to the coast and malaria prevalence – were important to determine where indigenous people settled in the first place.
 Lastly, we show that places that used to be rich back then also tend to be richer today.

 The persistence of demographic and economic activity could work through different channels.
 Geographic determinants aside, agglomeration effects arise from path dependence à la Krugman.
 This in turn might be the product of externalities and complementarities in production, as hypothesized by Marshall.
 With time the costs of moving a city could become prohibitive and urban structures could survive extreme natural and manmade disasters.